dmose/theband/README.md

 ## The Band

 An experiment in playing collaborate online music, with the first step being karaoke, video style.
+See <a href="http://redpuma.net/blog/?p=858">the blog post</a> for significantly more detail.

 #### Prerequisites